adevinta/zoe/docs/basics/operations.md

 # Operations

-Zoe can do much more than just producing and consuming data.
+Zoe can do much more than just producing and consuming data from Kafka.
 In this section, you will find examples of some additional capabilities of zoe.

 ## Interacting with consumer groups

-Fetch the offsets of a consumer group :
+Fetch the offsets and lags of a specific consumer group :

 ```bash tab="command"
 zoe -o table -v -c my-cluster groups offsets my-consumer-group-name